-Join George Maestri for an in-depth discussion in this video Preparing characters for MotionBuilder, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Preparing characters for MotionBuilder, part of Learning MotionBuilder.

 - MotionBuilder is really good at animating characters,…and it's one of the reasons why people use it.…In order to get the most out of MotionBuilder's…character tools you need to build your skeletons…with MotionBuilder in mind.…With that, let's take a look at…what MotionBuilder needs in a skeleton…and then export and import a skeleton into MotionBuilder.…I'm going to use Maya and you can use…really any software package that exports FBX…and also supports character animation.…